input-output-hk/plutus-pioneer-program/docs/lectures/lecture-07/lesson-07/README.md

 * Employ the Marlowe Runtime REST API.
 * Execute a Marlowe smart contract by using the Marlowe Runtime REST API.
-* Describe the difference between running a Marlowe smart contract using the command-line and the REST API or Marlowe Runtime.
+* Describe the difference between running a Marlowe smart contract using the command-line and the REST API of Marlowe Runtime.
 {% endtab %}

 {% tab title="Lesson Resources" %}